Dalrymple baronets of New Hailes (1887)

-The Dalrymple baronetcy of New Hailes was on 19 July 1887, in the Baronetage of the United Kingdom for Charles Dalrymple (previously Fergusson), second son of Sir Charles Dalrymple Fergusson, 5th Baronet; and grandson of Sir James Fergusson, 4th Baronet and his wife Jean Dalrymple, who was the daughter of Sir David Dalrymple, 3rd Baronet of the 1701 creation.
+The Dalrymple baronetcy of New Hailes was created on 19 July 1887, in the Baronetage of the United Kingdom for the politician Charles Dalrymple (previously Fergusson).
+A Conservative Junior Lord of the Treasury (i.e. party whip) in 1885, he was Member of Parliament for Buteshire from 1868 to 1885, and for Ipswich from 1886 to 1906.

+The 1st Baronet was the second son of Sir Charles Dalrymple Fergusson, 5th Baronet; and grandson of Sir James Fergusson, 4th Baronet and his wife Jean Dalrymple, who was the daughter of Sir David Dalrymple, 3rd Baronet of the 1701 creation.

 This title became extinct on the death of the 3rd Baronet on 29 June 1971.